Transformers: Devastation

-Transformers: Devastation is an action hack and slash video game based on the Transformers franchise developed by PlatinumGames and published by Activision.
-It was released on PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One in October 2015.
+Transformers: Devastation is a 2015 action-adventure game based on the Transformers franchise developed by PlatinumGames and published by Activision.
+In the game, players control five Autobots as they battle to stop a Decepticon plot to turn the Earth to metal.
+Several creatives who worked on past Transformers media, including writers, actors, and musicians, contributed to the game's development.

-Devastation was the final game released under Activision's 2006 licensing agreement with Hasbro.
-Following the deal's expiration, the game was removed from sale via digital storefronts in December 2017, alongside other Transformers games published by Activision.
+Devastation was released on PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One in October 2015, and was the final Transformers game released by Activision.
+Critics praised the gameplay and faithfulness to its source material, but criticized its short length.

 Gameplay

 Transformers: Devastation is an action game similar to PlatinumGames' other titles (e.g. Bayonetta).
 Players control one of five Autobots: Optimus Prime, Bumblebee, Sideswipe, Wheeljack, and Grimlock, as they battle against Decepticons and Insecticons who stand in their way.
 Each of the Autobots are able to use a variety of melee attacks and ranged weapons, and are able to transform into vehicle mode at any time.
 Similar to Bayonetta, successfully dodging attacks activates Focus, which slows down time around the player, allowing them to counterattack their opponents.
 Each Autobot also has a unique special ability and a powerful Overdrive attack that can be performed with enough energy.

 The game consists of seven chapters, which are each split up into several missions, including some optional side-missions.
 Players are ranked on each mission based on their overall performance.
 Players can earn credits and gain new weapons by defeating enemies, destroying certain objects, and solving puzzles hidden across each chapter.
 Credits can be used to purchase new items, moves, and weapons, forge T.E.C.H. to grant passive stat boosts, synthesize weapons to make them stronger, or increase the stats of each Autobot.
 Special collectibles can also be found in each chapter that unlock character and concept artwork.
 The game features multiple levels of difficulty, with more unlocked upon clearing the game multiple times.
 An additional Challenge Mode offers 50 stand-alone missions.